Cleveland’s North Coast Harbor

-Excerpt from a previous edition of OhioTraveler
+Excerpt from a past edition of OhioTraveler

 Since the 1980s, Cleveland has surged as America’s comeback city.
-The Flats and Warehouse District are kings of nighttime entertainment, Tower City is a shopping hub, and Gateway draws sports fanatics to see the Cavaliers and Indians play ball.
-In fact, the Indians have the all-time pro-baseball consecutive games’ sellout record – 455 – which may never be broken.
+The Flats and Warehouse District are kings of nighttime entertainment, Tower City is a shopping hub, and Gateway draws sports fanatics to see the Cavaliers and Guardians play ball.
+In fact, the Guardians (then Indians) have the all-time pro-baseball consecutive games’ sellout record – 455 – which may never be broken.
 Just a few miles away is University Circle featuring world-renowned cultural attractions visited by more than 2.5 million people annually.
 It is no surprise that Euclid Avenue runs through it.
 After all, this was America’s playground for the rich and famous.

-In the mid-1990s, the Rapid Transit light rail system added the Waterfront Line, delivering gobs of people effortlessly to the new heart for family entertainment
+In the mid-1990s, the Rapid Transit light rail system added the Waterfront Line, delivering gobs of people effortlessly to the new heart for family entertainment – North Coast Harbor.

 Once you board the Waterfront Line at Tower City and roll through The Flats and Warehouse District, you’ll arrive minutes later at the North Coast Station.
 The welcome is more than you’ll expect.
 The terminal is completely glass enclosed and has several expressions of art.
 Its style was intended to accent the Rock -N- Roll Hall of Fame.
 The welcome mat is a 49-foot porcelain tile rug.

-Turn left and walk downhill toward the lake and Rock Hall and you’ll come to a crossroads of fun known as the North Coast Harbor.
+Turn left and walk downhill toward the lake and Rock Hall, and you’ll come to a crossroads of fun known as the North Coast Harbor.
 Now you choose where to begin the day, understanding it may take more than one to see it all.
 There’s the Great Lakes Science Center, International Women’s Air & Space Museum, tours aboard a World-War II Submarine and massive old iron ore ship, Cleveland Browns Stadium, a skate park, trolley tours, day and evening cruise ship, bikeway, and that’s just for starters.

 The Great Lakes Science Center is at the water’s edge next to the Rock Hall.
-The museum has more than 400 interactive exhibits, including computers that talk and space shuttle landing simulator.
+The museum has more than 400 interactive exhibits, including computers that talk and a space shuttle landing simulator.
 There’s even a restaurant with outdoor dining overlooking the inner harbor.
 It also features an OmniMax Theater.
 Visit greatscience.com for more details.

-The Goodtime III is the largest quadruple-deck 1,000 passenger luxury ship on the Great Lakes.
+The Goodtime III is the largest quadruple-deck 1,000-passenger luxury ship on the Great Lakes.
 It is docked across the harbor from the Mather north of the Rock Hall.
-Daytime and evening cruises feature river and lake tours, live entertainment, dancing, full bar and meals.
-They sail rain or shine and allow people to enjoy the entire ship, whether you choose the spacious top sun decks, the large semi-opened second deck or the main glass enclosed lower deck, which is air conditioned or heated.
+Daytime and evening cruises feature river and lake tours, live entertainment, dancing, a full bar, and meals.
+They sail rain or shine and allow people to enjoy the entire ship, whether you choose the spacious top sun decks, the large semi-opened second deck, or the main glass-enclosed lower deck, which is air-conditioned or heated.
 For types of cruises and schedules, sail over to goodtimeiii.com.

-In addition, Cleveland’s North Coast Harbor has a skate park, bike trail and Voinovich Park where you may throw Frisbee, jog, fish, people-watch, feed birds, sunbathe, or attend the many festivals that become available.
+In addition, Cleveland’s North Coast Harbor has a skate park, bike trail, and Voinovich Park, where you may throw Frisbee, jog, fish, people-watch, feed birds, sunbathe, or attend the many festivals that become available.